fustyles/Ameba/README.md

 The `task` parameter design ensures this self-evaluation has a clear reference point.
 When Gemini assesses whether to continue, it compares against the **original user intent** — not just the result of the last execution step.
 This makes workflow completion detection more accurate and reduces unnecessary redundant actions.

 ### NONE Sentinel Value
 When Gemini determines a workflow is complete, it returns the exact string `"NONE"`.
-The firmware treats this as a no-op — no message is sent to the user, no further processing occurs.
+The firmware handles this in `handleAgentResponse()` with an explicit `message != "NONE"` guard — no message is sent to the user, no further processing occurs.
 This clean termination signal avoids the common failure mode of AI agents that generate verbose "task complete" confirmations for every automated step, which would be disruptive in a background monitoring context.

 ---